linkstreet/laravel-sms/README.md

 Then run composer update in your terminal to pull the package.

-Now all you have to is add the service provider of the package and alias the packages.
+Now all you have to do is to add the service provider of the package and alias the packages.
 To do open your `app/config/app.php` file.

 Add a new line to the `providers` array